2 min read

 Background Checks for IT Professionals – What Matters Most?

-For the IT industry, the practices of hiring are very important to the integrity of the job and the candidate that is chosen.
-Not only is it about knowing the compliance laws of the specific state, but it is also important to have a very clear understanding of an individual that quite literally could put a company out of business if things go wrong.
+For the IT industry, hiring practices are very important to the integrity of the job and the candidate chosen.
+Not only is it about knowing the compliance laws of the specific state, but it is also important to have a very clear understanding of an individual who quite literally could put a company out of business if things go wrong.

 Here are some thoughts about the hiring of IT Professionals and what background checks are important to ensure a quality hire.

-“Integrity in data matching against their resume – i.e. dates of employment, salary data, etc. Employment history needs to be confirmed against what is stated and in comparison to the resume.
+"Integrity in data matching against their resume – i.e. dates of employment, salary data, etc. Employment history needs to be confirmed against what is stated and in comparison to the resume.
 Criminal history is checked.
-Usually no felonies permitted within the past 7 years; misdemeanors will not rule someone out, however someone may be kept from working for a Financial institution if they have a misdemeanor for theft, for instance.
+Usually, no felonies have been permitted within the past 7 years; misdemeanors will not rule someone out.
+However, someone may be kept from working for a financial institution if they have a misdemeanor for theft, for instance.
 Education background must be confirmed against the candidate’s claims for highest degree.
 References, both behavioral and work references are generally a pre-requisite.
 We also compare any LinkedIn profiles against data stated.”
 Bethany Plaza, CEO, Conscientia Corporation